 When the leaves are dry and removed from the stems, grind them in a pestle and mortar to your desired size and texture.

-Pour the ground oregano into an airtight container and store in a dark cupboard or drawer.
+Pour the ground oregano into an airtight container and store it in a dark cupboard or drawer.

 How do you freeze oregano?

-Use your fingers to remove the leaves from the harvested oregano stems when they are rinsed, washed and dried.
+Use your fingers to remove the leaves from the harvested oregano stems when rinsed, washed, and dried.

-Use the same technique as shown in the video below with the herb tarragon.
+Use the same technique shown in the video below with the herb tarragon.

-Now place the oregano leaves in a freezer bag and make sure to remove as much air as possible.
+Place the oregano leaves in a freezer bag and remove as much air as possible.

-How do you make oregano flavoured olive oil cubes?
+How do you make oregano-flavored olive oil cubes?

-Again, remove the oregano leaves from the harvested stems when they are rinsed, washed and dried.
+Again, remove the oregano leaves from the harvested stems when rinsed, washed, and dried.

-The next step is my favourite blend, but feel free to use your own spices.
+The next step is my favorite blend, but feel free to use your spices.

-Put a handful of leaves, a pinch of sea salt flakes and one tablespoon of olive oil in your mortar.
-Now, use the pestle to grind the content into a paste of your desired consistency and flavour.
+Put a handful of leaves, a pinch of sea salt flakes, and one tablespoon of olive oil in your mortar.
+Now, use the pestle to grind the content into a paste of your desired consistency and flavor.

-When you taste, remember that you are looking for big flavours as this is a flavour enhancer that will be added to dishes.
+When you taste, remember that you are looking for big flavors, as this is a flavor enhancer you add to dishes.

 Feel free to add spices if you want.

-When you are happy with the taste, pour the paste into an ice cube tray and place in the freezer.
-After a day or two when the cubes are frozen, place them in a freezer bag and put them back in the freezer for later use.
+When you are happy with the taste, pour the paste into an ice cube tray and place it in the freezer.
+After a day or two, when the cubes are frozen, place them in a freezer bag and put them back in the freezer for later use.

 Should I wash my harvested oregano before drying?

-Yes, you should always rinse and wash your harvested oregano to remove any unwanted bugs, insects, dirt and soil.
+You should always rinse and wash your harvested oregano to remove unwanted bugs, insects, dirt, and soil.

 Do you eat the oregano stems?

-No, the stems tend to be too woody and bitter to be eaten.
+No, the stems tend to be too woody and taste bitter.

-But stems are great to use to add or induce flavour in a steamer or as sticks for kebabs on the BBQ.
+But branches are great to use to add or induce flavor in a steamer or as sticks for kebabs on the BBQ.